rakeshvhrr/Cotton-Tomato-Leaf-Illness-Detection-Using-Machine-Learning/README.md

 ## Usage
 To use the illness detection system:

-Prepare your dataset of cotton and tomato leaf images, ensuring they are labeled with the corresponding illnesses.
+Prepare your dataset of cotton and tomato leaf images, ensuring they are labeled with the corresponding illnesses.<br>
-Train the machine learning model using the provided scripts or customize them according to your dataset and requirements.
+Train the machine learning model using the provided scripts or customize them according to your dataset and requirements.<br>
-Evaluate the model's performance using validation data and fine-tune as necessary.
+Evaluate the model's performance using validation data and fine-tune as necessary.<br>
-Deploy the trained model for inference on new images or integrate it into your farming practices for real-time monitoring.
+Deploy the trained model for inference on new images or integrate it into your farming practices for real-time monitoring.<br>

 ## Contributing
 Contributions to this project are welcome!
 If you'd like to contribute, please follow these steps:

-1.Fork the repository.
+1.Fork the repository.<br>
-2.Create a new branch for your feature or bug fix: git checkout -b feature/new-feature.
+2.Create a new branch for your feature or bug fix: git checkout -b feature/new-feature.<br>
-3.Commit your changes: git commit -m "Add new feature".
+3.Commit your changes: git commit -m "Add new feature".<br>
-4.Push to the branch: git push origin feature/new-feature.
+4.Push to the branch: git push origin feature/new-feature.<br>
 5.Submit a pull request outlining your changes.

 ## Contact